jahidulpabelislam/sticky-footer.js/README.md

 You can store the returned value from `StickyFooter` to then later manually trigger a refresh on repositioning, by calling the `repositionFooter` function on that returned object.

+## Support

+### jQuery

+Has been tested with all major versions - v1+

+### Browser

+Has been tested on all major browsers

+-   Chrome
+-   Firefox
+-   Safari
+-   Android Browser
+-   Edge
+-   IE
+-   Opera

 ## License

 This project is licensed under the terms of the GNU General Public License v3.0 license.